qubenix/qubes-whonix-bitcoin/2_electrum.md

     "server": "127.0.0.1:50001:t"
 }
 ```
 b.
-Paste this section to configure for `electrum-personal-server`.
+Paste this section to configure for `electrum-personal-server` or `electrumx`.

 **Note:**
-- Don't paste this section if you did not install `electrum-personal-server` as your server VM.
+- Don't paste this section if you did not install `electrum-personal-server` or `electrumx` as your server VM.

 ```
 {